Nova0G/odin-recipes-project/README.md

 TODO: Add CSS to site with my newfound knowledge!  - Done
 TODO: Play around with flexbox to align items better
+IDEA: Add nav bar to top using flexbox